GSP

 Default: 1

-GRASS defines vector areas as composite entities consisting of a set of closed boundaries and a centroid.
-The attribute information associated with that area is linked to the centroid.
+In GRASS GIS, a centroid is a point within a closed ring of boundaries.
+A vector area is defined as composite entity consisting of a set of closed boundaries and a centroid.
+The attribute information associated with this area is linked to the centroid.
 The v.centroids module adds centroids to closed boundaries in the input file and assigns a category number to them.
 The starting value as well as the increment size may be set using optional parameters.

 Multiple attributes may be linked to a single vector entity through numbered fields referred to as layers.
 Refer to v.category for more details, as v.centroids is simply a frontend to that module.